Carrots Kuroda Seeds Description for Carrot Red

 - Soil should be well drained and loose to prevent forking and stunting of the root growth.

-- Once plants are an inch tall, thin so they stand 3 inches apart.
-Snip them with scissors instead of pulling them out to prevent damage to the roots of remaining plants.
+- Once plants are an inch tall, and thin so they stand 3 inches apart.
+Snip them with scissors instead of pulling them out to prevent damage to the roots of the remaining plants.

 - Water at least one inch per week.